 The idea is simple but, if we do say so ourselves, pretty wonderful.
 We want to thank the people who cheer us on and give them a way to cheer even louder.
 We want to take that feeling of connection we have on the bikes and extend it right to the front doors of the houses we pass.

 Then, the kids are going to get hands-on.
 We’ve got 25 beautiful Moen cowbells ready and waiting.
-In the workshop, the children will be using hammers and steel stamps to emboss directly into the metal, and they’ll also be creating custom artwork for weather-resistant straps to make each bell a one-of-a-kind "thank you" gift.
+In this workshop the children will be using hammers and steel stamps to emboss directly into the metal, and they’ll also be choreographing the ceremony when they hand over this one-of-a-kind "thank you" gift.

 It’s about making our city feel a little smaller and a lot friendlier.
 It’s about saying: